Kovidapunj/Exploratory-data-analysis-using-python/8.Study of Numpy Library/README.md

 To compare NumPy arrays with Python lists in terms of efficiency.

-## Algorithm:
+## Algorithm

-Step 1: Start.
+Start.
-Step 2: Import the NumPy library using import numpy as np.
+Import the NumPy library using import numpy as np.
-Step 3: Create NumPy arrays using appropriate functions.
+Create NumPy arrays using appropriate functions.
-Step 4: Perform basic operations such as indexing and slicing.
+Perform basic operations such as indexing and slicing.
-Step 5: Apply mathematical and statistical functions on arrays.
+Apply mathematical and statistical functions on arrays.
-Step 6: Display the results.
+Display the results.
-Step 7: Stop.
+Stop.

 ## Theory: